gutentag2012/form-signals/docs/reference/core/FormLogic.md

 ## Form Lifecycle Methods

 The form has to be mounted and can be unmounted in several cases.
-Adding fields is also counted towards the form lifecycle.

 ```ts
 interface FormLogic<